- What Is Brittle Bone Disease?

 - The head and trunk should be supported with one hand, and another hand should be under the baby’s buttocks.
 Utmost care should be taken while handling the infant during his dress/diaper change or while feeding.

 - Placing OI affected infants on their stomachs could suffocate them.

 - Infants with OI cannot feed well.
 Therefore they should be breastfed more often than others.
 Severe OI in infants may cause breathing difficulties.
 In such a case, the mother can pump her breastmilk and feed her baby from a bottle.

 - The infant should be re-positioned time to time while in his bed so that the soft skull does not turn flat on one side.

 - Lastly, infants with OI should be given the same amount of love as you would give to your other child without OI.
 This being a lifelong disorder, parents have to be mentally prepared to overcome the hurdles associated with this disorder and bring up their baby in the best way possible.

 Locating the Fracture in Your Infant and Ways to Deal With It

 Sudden crying could be a sign of pain caused by a fracture in an OI affected baby.
 Firstly try and calm him down and once he calms down a bit, try and touch his body parts gently.
 If he starts crying on touching a certain part of his body, it may be fractured.
 Pick him up gently and place him in the car seat carefully with adequate padding.
 Be sure to drive slowly so that there is no jerking.
-At the hospital do not allow anyone other else than the doctor or the nurse to handle the child.
+At the hospital do not allow anyone else other than the doctor or the nurse to handle the child.

 What Is the Long-Term Outlook?